cadbury-sdmjc/bc13_w9_project-frontend-team-granchio/README.md

 - Angry Duck: submit your mood and receive a feedback from a ducky robot

 ![Schermata 2022-11-24 alle 22 18 59](https://user-images.githubusercontent.com/111753918/203869775-061e08da-8677-4798-819f-52f3d9df19de.png)

+This is one of the component created: create a new Post.
+Just write a title and a content and press the Submit Post!

+To write a post no matter where you are on the page click on the Submit Button on the right bottom corner, it will bring you up to the page!

+To go back to the HomePage click on the Crabby Ducky at the top!